neam/docker-stack/stacks/debian-php-nginx.dna-project-base/stack/README.md

 * Includes both a PHP "files" container which uses a /files volume for stored user-uploaded files, and a PHP "ha" container which is not supposed to use any data volumes and thus can be scaled elastically
 * Compatible with deployment routines explained in [https://github.com/neam/yii-dna-deployment](https://github.com/neam/yii-dna-deployment)

+## Default configuration

+A frontend nginx location on / is configured to use the "ha" PHP service.
+A backend nginx location on /backend/ is configured to use the "files" PHP service.

+The frontend can be scaled horizontally and is thus served by different containers on each request, while the backend is always served by the same container.

+A Redis service is included in the docker stack and configured as the PHP session handler for all containers.

 ## Installation

 Clone/download a copy of this repository and copy the boilerplate files to your 12-factor app base dir.